OWASP/threat-dragon/docs/home/trust/dast.md

 group: Trust
 ---

-# Dynamic Application Security Testing (SAST)
+# Dynamic Application Security Testing (DAST)
-Static application security testing is the process of testing code that is running to identify potential vulnerabilities and misconfigurations.
+Dynamic application security testing is the process of testing code that is running to identify potential vulnerabilities and misconfigurations.
 This is provided by [OWASP ZAP](https://www.zaproxy.org/docs/docker/about/) and is run as part of every commit.

 ZAP scan results are attached to the output of an action.